emilyolafson/emilyolafson.github.io/about.md

 ~~~
 <div class="row">
   <div class="container">
      Outside of the lab, I have a set of ever-changing hobbies.
-I am currently interested in <a href="https://www.lomography.com/homes/veldter">black and white film photography</a>.
   </div>
 </div>
 ~~~